diegomartincp/Speech2Brief/README.md

 I'm excited to announce Speech2Brief v1.0.0, the first stable release of our automatic meeting/audio summarization API & bot!
 Turn any audio—from business meetings to WhatsApp voice notes—into clear, chronological summaries, all with your own hardware and total privacy.

-Speech2Brief is a powerful and efficient HTTP API for automatically converting speech into structured, chronological meeting notes.
+Speech2Brief is a powerful, self-hosted and efficient HTTP API for automatically converting speech into structured, chronological meeting notes.
 It combines the speed of [WhisperX](https://github.com/m-bain/whisperx) neural ASR (automatic speech recognition) system optimized for fast and accurate transcription—with the summarization capabilities of large language models (LLMs) served locally using [Ollama](https://ollama.com).

 - [🧠 Built on advanced AI models](#-built-on-advanced-ai-models)
 - [💡 Key Features](#-key-features)